Eritrean War of Independence: 1990s

 The Soviet Union informed Mengistu that it would not be renewing its defence and cooperation agreement.
 With the cessation of Soviet support and supplies, the Ethiopian Army's morale plummeted, and the EPLF, along with other Ethiopian rebel forces, began to advance on Ethiopian positions.

 In February 1990, the EPLF launched Operation Fenkil to capture the city of Massawa.
 The Ethiopian garrison initially put up fierce resistance until the EPLF used naval units to flak the Ethiopians.
 The Eritreans were able to overcome the Ethiopian defences and capture the city.
-After Massawa was captured by the EPLF the government launched a devastating air raid on the city with the use of cluster bombs killing hundreds of civilians.
+Following the capture of Massawa by the EPLF, the Ethiopian government launched a devastating air raid on the city.
+The use of cluster bombs killed hundreds of civilians.

-In 1991, the Ethiopian People's Revolutionary Democratic Front (EPRDF) had begun advancing towards the capital forcing Mengistu Haile Mariam to flee the country.
-By May 1991, the rebels had captured Addis Ababa and overthrew the government.
-Around the same time, the Ethiopian garrison in Asmara withdrew allowing the EPLF fighters to enter the city.
+In 1991, the Ethiopian People's Revolutionary Democratic Front (EPRDF) had begun advancing towards the capital, forcing Mengistu Haile Mariam to flee the country.
+By May 1991, the rebels had captured Addis Ababa and overthrown the government.
+Around the same time, the Ethiopian garrison in Asmara disintegrated, with tens of thousands of fighters surrendering or deserting, allowing the EPLF fighters to enter the city on May 24.
 The last battle took place on May 25 in Assab, when the EPLF defeated the last remnants of government loyalists.